Copycat Panera Orange Scones

 - Preheat oven to 425°.
 Line a baking sheet with parchment paper.

-- In a medium mixing bowl add sugar and orange zest.
-Rub together with your fingers until fragrant.
+- In a medium mixing bowl, add sugar and orange zest.
+Rub together with your fingers until the mixture is fragrant.

-- Add to the flour, salt and baking powder.
-Whisk together with sugar mixture.
+- Add to the flour, salt, and baking powder.
+Whisk together with the sugar mixture.

-- Place the cold cream cheese, butter and eggs into the bowl of a food processor (I used a 14 cup processor), add dry ingredients.
+- Place the cold cream cheese, butter, and eggs into the bowl of a food processor (I used a 14-cup processor), and add the dry ingredients.

-- Pulse a couple times or until combined.
+- Pulse a couple of times or until combined.
+DO NOT OVER MIX

-- Remove dough from processor on a lightly floured surface.
+- Remove dough from the processor onto a lightly floured surface.

 - Form each piece into a 6-inch disk.

-- Use a sharp knife to cut each disk into triangles.
+- Use a sharp knife to cut each disk into EIGHT triangles.

-- Place on prepared baking sheet.
-Bake 15 minuets or until golden.
+- Place on prepared baking sheet. (optional: For more uniform scones, chill dough 30 minutes before baking) Bake 15 minutes or until golden.

 - Lay a piece of wax paper under a wire cooling rack.

 - Move baked scones to the wire cooling rack.
-Spoon or dip orange glaze over scones.
+Spoon or dip the orange glaze over the scones.

 For the Orange Glaze: